dhansel/Altair8800-IOBus/04-disk-controller/README.md

 I am using the card with a [Teac FD-55GFR](https://www.vogonswiki.com/index.php/Teac_FD-55GFR) and have also used it with a [Teac FD-235hg](https://www.cnet.com/products/teac-floppy-drive-fd-235hg-floppy-disk-drive-floppy-series) 3.5" drive.

-Additionally the card supports [Shugart SA-800 8-inch drives](https://github.com/dhansel/Altair8800-IOBus/blob/master/04-disk-controller/doc/Shugart_SA800_Brochure_Feb78.pdf).
+Additionally the card supports [Shugart SA-800](https://github.com/dhansel/Altair8800-IOBus/blob/master/04-disk-controller/doc/Shugart_SA800_Brochure_Feb78.pdf) 8-inch drives.
 It may work with similar drives but I only have tried it with the SA-800.
+To connect the 34-pin floppy cable to the to the SA-800's
+50-pin connector use the adapter from [this folder](https://github.com/dhansel/Altair8800-IOBus/tree/master/04-disk-controller/Shugart50to34adapter) and strap it as drive 0.

 When used as a 5.25" Minidisk system or with an 8" drive, the disk format used by the controller matches the original formats, allowing